Florina-Alfred/rin/README.md

-# Rin: Rust Industrial Networking Framework
+# Rin: Robotics INterface Framework

 Rin is a modern, high-performance Rust framework for building distributed, real-time, and streaming network applications.
 It provides a set of robust tools and binaries for publish/subscribe messaging, video streaming, liveliness tracking, and WebSocket communication, leveraging the Zenoh protocol, async Rust, and strong observability via tracing and metrics.